justinara/story_guidelines/storybookguidelines.md

 # Storybook Content Guidelines

-Storybook documentation provides information about components for UX designers and FED developers.
+This document explains how to write Storybook documentation in order to have consistent examples across the components.

-Storybook is a single source of truth, which:
+Storybook documentation provides information about components for UX designers and FED developers:

-* provides a full overview of the component and its usage (no alternative information sources should be needed to make a decision)
+* It provides a full overview of the component and its usage (no alternative information sources should be needed to make a decision)
-* is transparent about development status
+* It shows if a component is developed, in development or deprecated.
-* is transparent about existing issues
+* It explains what's still in development or why it's deprecated and what to use instead.

 <br>